-The company and staff agree that the ASL should be increased from 15 years to 20 years.
+We find, and the company agrees, that the ASL shall be increased from 15 years to 20 years.
 No other changes are proposed.
 The industry average for this account is 13 years.
-However, FPUC stated that it has a policy of repairing equipment as necessary rather than replacing it, which the company believes has been the more cost effective approach.
+FPUC stated, however, that it has a policy of repairing equipment as necessary rather than replacing it, which the company believes has been the more cost effective approach.
 While there are pieces of equipment with vintages dating back to 1980, FPUC states that it has verified the existence of the equipment through a physical inventory.
-Therefore, staff believes a longer ASL is warranted.
+Therefore, a longer ASL is warranted.